NikDrummond/PNtools/README.md

 # PNtools
 Collection of tools for the annalysis of connectomics data, focused on early olfcatory processing in _Drosophila_

-Currenty pre-release limited to pruning and cable length extraction tools.
+Currenty pre-release limited to pruning and cable length extraction tools, and upstream sample sheet generation.

 Requirments:

   Python
   Pymaid

 Quick Install:

   `pip3 install git+git://github.com/NikDrummond/PNtools@master`

 Modules to come:

   - Statisitcal analysis of data using permutation based methods